sabre-io/sabre.io/source/dav/faq.md

 Authentication doesn't work
 ---------------------------

-There are several server configurations that can affect wether authentication will work.
+There are several server configurations that can affect whether authentication will work.
 The [Authentication](/dav/authentication) and [Webservers](/dav/webservers) wiki pages have more info.